 - 2 minutes to read

-- a user can view, search, create, update, and delete employees, projects and task data;
+- View, search, create, update, and delete employees, projects, and task data.

-- a user can view, search, create, update, and delete customers and comments about a product to organize and provide data for a promotional website.
+- View, search, create, update, and delete customers and comments from customers about a product to manage data on a promotional website.

 Dependencies and Prerequisites

 Before you start the tutorial, read this section and ensure that the following conditions are met:

 - Visual Studio 2022 v17.0+ with the ASP.NET and web development and .NET desktop development workloads is installed on your machine.
 You have basic experience of .NET framework development in this IDE.

 - .NET 7.0 SDK is installed on your machine.

 - Microsoft SQL Server.